Cushing ISD Academics

 The No Child Left Behind Act of 2001 (NCLB) requires each local education agency (LEA) to publicly report progress of the LEA and its campuses toward meeting the highly qualified teacher requirements.
 For more information regarding the NCLB highly qualified teacher report, please access TEA's website.
 100% of Cushing ISD's teachers are rated as highly qualified.
 Generate a Highly Qualified Teacher report for your child's campus.

-- The PSAT test will be given each October at the high school.
+- The PSAT & SAT tests will be given October 13th, 2021 at the high school.
 25 seats are available.
 Cost is $14 per student.
 Home-schooled students are welcome to attend.
+Contact Counselor Gina Gresham or testing coordinator Dee Cruz.
+(936) 326-4890.

 - Cushing ISD offers a variety of opportunities for students to take rigorous academic coursework.
 Pre-AP Literature, Pre-AP English and Pre-AP Math are currently being offered at the junior high and Pre-AP English, AP English, Pre-AP Chemistry, AP Chemistry and AP Biology at the high school, with more advanced classes planned for the future.